crispinprojects/talkcalendar/README.md

 ### Building on Ubuntu and Debian Bookworm

-With both  Debian Bookworm and Ubuntu and you need to install the following packages to compile Talk Calendar.
+With both  Debian Bookworm and Ubuntu and you need to install the following packages to compile Talking Calendar.

 ```
 apt install build-essential